 However, their pact with God was secret, and they could not be found out.
 Piero left the building first, and strolled down the dirty cobblestones on a mock quest, looking rather determined.
 His focus changed as he heard a disturbance in the distance; the growing amplitude of a crowd on the move.
 Just as Louisa stepped outside, an angry mob rounded the corner a few blocks down the street.
 They were rallied up, armed and furious.
 The young couple looked at each other with alarm.
 Louisa couldn’t help but wonder if it was directed towards the two of them.
 Maybe her father had found them out and had now ordered Piero’s arrest?
 She called to her lover, “Piero run!”
 Piero, however, stood petrified in place, so Louisa instinctively ran up to him and shielded him while begging the mob for mercy.
 Surely God would protect him to ensure their promised destiny.

 The mob came to a halt while the couple held their breaths.
-There was hope, until an old matron pointed at them yelling, “That is Luisa de Medici – get her!
+There was hope until an old matron pointed at them yelling, “That is Luisa de’ Pazzi – get her!
 Let’s get all of them!”
 The mob resumed with frenzy.

 Fool – how could she let Satan trick her so?
-Her love for Piero, was it not divine – was it not good?
-In her increasingly confused mind she imagined Cupid escape her trust and flee to avoid any association with her, Louisa, the harlot.
-How could she have imagined herself as anything but a petty sinner, able to bleed and die like any Medici.
+Her love for Piero, was it not good – was it not divine?
+In her increasingly confused mind, she imagined Cupid escaping her trust and flee to avoid any association with her, Louisa, the harlot.
+How could she have imagined herself as anything but a petty sinner, able to bleed and die like any Pazzi?

 Louisa spent her last conscious moment fully faced with the reality of her fate – she was going to burn in hell.
-Her body twitched one last time, before she was snatch away, spear and all, and flung into the eternal fires of hell.
-Satan laughed mockingly, and Louisa de Medici was no more.
+Her body twitched one last time, before she was snatched away, spear and all, and flung into the eternal fires of hell.
+Satan laughed mockingly, and Louisa de’ Pazzi was no more.